Model-Based Beam-Steered Optical Wireless Positioning with Single-LED Single-Photodiode for 3D Localization: Linear Estimators

 \section{Linear Estimators}

-The present section develops the direction-finding stage with full mathematical rigour and presents two statistically grounded estimators: (i)~generalized least squares, i.e., GLS, which is minimum-variance under Gaussian noise with known covariance, and (ii)~weighted least squares, i.e., WLS, a less expensive approximation that neglects the weak cross–correlation between equations.
+The present section develops the direction-finding stage with full mathematical rigor and presents two statistically grounded estimators: (i)~generalized least squares, i.e., GLS, which is minimum-variance under AWGN with known covariance, and (ii)~weighted least squares, i.e., WLS, a less expensive approximation that neglects the weak cross–correlation between equations.
 For implementation details, an end-to-end pseudocode of the full procedure (GLS/WLS direction finding, distance recovery, and 3D position estimation) is provided in Algorithm~\ref{alg:position}.